HoudiniGraphql/houdini/README.md

 ## 🚀&nbsp;&nbsp;Getting Started

-For an in-depth guide to getting started with Houdini, check out the [guide on the our website](https://www.houdinigraphql.com/intro).
+For an in-depth guide to getting started with Houdini, check out the [guide on our website](https://www.houdinigraphql.com/intro).

 ## ✏️&nbsp;&nbsp;Contributing

 If you are interested in helping out, the [contributing guide](https://www.houdinigraphql.com/guides/contributing) should provide some guidance.
-If you need something more specific, feel free to reach out to @AlecAivazis on the Svelte discord.
+If you need something more specific, feel free to reach out on our [discord](https://discord.gg/Gd8vfvxpsD) _(we are online almost 24/7 like @AlecAivazis and others)_.
 There's lots to help with regardless of how deep you want to dive or how much time you can spend 🙂